tmobile/magentaA11y/how-to/color-contrast.md

 {: .divider }
 ### Automated scanning

 Automated scanning tools, such as [WAVE](https://wave.webaim.org/), [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), or [Deque's Axe DevTools](https://www.deque.com/blog/axe-devtools-extension-update-new-color-contrast-analyzer/) are a great starting point for color contrast testing.
+All of these tools can run page scans that quickly generate reports identifying color contrast issues.
+Scans are:

+- <strong>Good</strong> at identifying simple issues like solid colored text on solid colored backgrounds that do not meet contrast ratios.
-You can use these tools to run scans on your pages and quickly generate reports that identify content that does not meet color contrast requirments.
-However, it is important to remember that automated tools are limited to calling out simple contrast issues.
-They are not effective at finding more complex issues involving text on background images, gradients, and different states for user interface components (like hover or focus).
+- <strong>Bad</strong> at idenitfying anything more complex like text on background images, gradients, and different states for user interface components (like hover or focus) that do not meet contrast ratios.

 ### Manual testing

 Automated scanning must be complemented with a manual review of the page.

 #### <strong>Getting started</strong>
-Open DevTools in your browser window and inspect the different color combinations that you see as you move from the top of the page on down.
-You can find hexidecimal color values in the "Styles" tab of your DevTools window (see example image below).
-Use tools such as the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) or [Deque's Color Contrast Analyzer](https://dequeuniversity.com/color-contrast) to check your hex values against contrast requirments.
+- Open DevTools in your browser window (<span class="keyboard-key">F12</span>)
+- Right-click and select "Inspect" on the different color combinations that you see as you move from the top of the page on down
+- Find the hexidecimal color values in the "Styles" tab of your DevTools window (see example image below)
+- Enter the hex values into a contrast checking tool (like [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) or [Deque's Color Contrast Analyzer](https://dequeuniversity.com/color-contrast)) to see if they meet contrast requirments.

 {::nomarkdown}
 <example>